-The Nash equilibrium problem (NEP) is fundamental in economics, and it has been studied extensively with many extensions, for example see [4, 9, 13, 14, 15, 16, 18, 21].
+The Nash equilibrium problem (NEP) is fundamental in economics, and it has been studied extensively with many extensions, for example see [4, 8, 12, 13, 14, 15, 17, 20].
 In this paper we propose a trust region algorithm for solving NEP.
-Trust region algorithms have been used successfully for nonlinear optimization, following the pioneer work of Powell [22, 23] and Fletcher [11, 12].
-The general frame of trust region algorithms is as follows.
-At each iteration the original nonlinear (difficult) problem is replaced by an approximate model which is easy to solve, and then the approximate model is solved with the "trust region" constraint (requiring the solution of the approximate model in a region that is trusted).
+Trust region algorithms have been used successfully for nonlinear optimization, following the pioneer work of Powell [21, 22] and Fletcher [10, 11].
+The general frame of trust region algorithms is at each iteration the original nonlinear (difficult) problem is replaced by an approximate model which is easy to solve, and then the approximate model is solved with the "trust region" constraint (requiring the solution of the approximate model in a region that is trusted).
 The solution of the model problem is called the trust region step, and it is either accepted or rejected, depending on whether the trust region step gives an acceptable improvement to the original problem.
 The trust region itself is also updated from iteration to iteration based on the goodness of the trial step.
-Trust region algorithms for nonlinear optimization have attracted many researches, for example see [1, 2, 3, 5, 6, 24, 25].
-For detailed discussions on trust region algorithms, readers should refer to the nice monograph of Conn, Gould and Toint [7].
+Trust region algorithms for nonlinear optimization have attracted many researches, for example see [1, 2, 3, 5, 6, 23, 24].
+For detailed discussions on trust region algorithms, readers are referred to the nice monograph of Conn, Gould and Toint [7].

 The NEP can be formulated as a variational inequality (VI) problem or a complementarity problem (CP), which, by differentiable merit functions, can be cased as either constrained or unconstrained optimization problems to which trust region methods can be applied.
-For example, see Facchinei and Pang [10] and Majig and Fukushima [17].
+For example, see Facchinei and Pang [9] and Majig and Fukushima [16].
 But, such indirect approaches need to minimize objective functions that depend on the gradients of the utility functions.
 Hence the application of standard trust region algorithms for optimization would require the Hessian matrices of all the utility functions.
 Another possibility is to reformulate the NEP into an optimization problem by using the Nikaido-Isoda function, and then to apply a standard trust region method for the corresponding optimization problem.
 In this approach, the objective function is